 Spraying: Preps draw energy toward themselves so we spray preparations where we want the energy to go.
 Soil sprays should soak into the soil like the dew, and should be sprinkled on in late afternoon in large droplets.
 Atmospheric sprays should work upward into the atmosphere, so they are sprayed overhead into the atmosphere as a fine mist.
 Each droplet radiates up to two metres, so there is no need for uniform coverage.
 Since life force flows from lower to higher concentration, spraying in this fashion builds life force into the soil and atmosphere from the surrounding cosmos.
 A bucket and a hearth brush are sufficient for applying the soil preparations, but a garden sprayer is needed for the atmospheric preparations.

-Method as Instructed in the Drought Breaker’s Kit
+Method as Instructed in the Rain Maker’s Kit

 In the evening stir Biodynamic Soil Activator for 20 minutes and spray out.